 Pine needles can be quite a nuisance for homeowners, likely leading to thoughts of whether there is an outdoor vacuum for pine needles.
-These needles are dry and waxy, which means they are slow to decompose, and they don't contribute many nutrients when they do.
-In addition, they can be acidic, which can be damaging to your lawn.
-What's more, the thick layer of pine needles that builds up over time prevents ground growth such as grass, flowers or shrubs.
+These needles are dry and contain resins, which means they are slow to decompose compared to broadleaf tree leaves.
+What's more, a thick layer of pine needles that builds up over time prevents growth such as grass, flowers or shrubs.
 An outdoor vacuum may be a solution.

 There are outdoor vacuums that can be used on pine needles, including those designed for leaves.